hikari-ongaku/ongaku/docs/index.md

     ---

-    Here you can find explanations on how to use ongaku, and its features.
+    How to use Ongaku and all its features.

     [:material-arrow-right: Learn more](gs/index.md)